Rindbee/godot-docs-l10n/classes/fr/class_renderingdevice.rst

 :ref:`DataFormat<enum_RenderingDevice_DataFormat>` **DATA_FORMAT_BC7_SRGB_BLOCK** = ``145``

-VRAM-compressed unsigned red/green/blue/alpha channel data format with normalized value and non-linear sRGB encoding.
+VRAM-compressed unsigned red/green/blue/alpha channel data format with normalized value and nonlinear sRGB encoding.
 Values are in the ``[0.0, 1.0]`` range.
 The format's precision is between 4 and 7 bits for the red/green/blue channels and between 0 and 8 bits for the alpha channel.
 Also known as BPTC LDR.

 .. _class_RenderingDevice_constant_DATA_FORMAT_ETC2_R8G8B8_UNORM_BLOCK: